pyladieshamburg/python-essentials-series/functions_lists/README.md

 Another frequent operations on a list is selecting part of the list, [slicint a List](https://www.pythoncentral.io/how-to-slice-listsarrays-and-tuples-in-python/)

-    * Exercise: given a start and end number bounded by the number of countries, return countries corresponding position matches the range
+    * Exercise: Given a start and end number bounded by the number of countries, return the countries whose positions match the range.

-## More Operations with List:
+## More Operations with Lists:
-    * Exercise: given a letter of the alphabet, return countries names that start with the given letter
+    * Exercise: Given a letter of the alphabet, return countries names that start with the given letter.
-    * Exercise: given a country name, return its position in the list
+    * Exercise: Given a country name, return its position in the list.
-    * Exercise: given a list return, a shuffled list
+    * Exercise: Given a list return, a shuffled list.

  # Advanced Exercises